PeterJackNaylor/PeterJackNaylor.github.io/about.md

 {% include about-short.html author=site.author %}

-I am very happy to collaborate in any project related to machine learning, deep learning applied to bio-imaging data.
-Don't hesitate to contact me at: peter.naylor@mines-paristech.fr.
+I am very happy to collaborate in any bio-imaging project related (or using) to machine learning and deep learning.
+Don't hesitate to contact me at: firstname.lastname@mines-paristech.fr.